North Adelaide

 North Adelaide has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections based on 2021 data are adopted with adjustments made using weighted aggregation methods.
-Looking ahead, the area is projected to have above median population growth, expanding by 1,019 persons to reach a total of 8,387 by 2041, reflecting an increase of 13.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected, with the suburb expected to expand by 1,019 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 13.6% in total over the 17 years.

 Frequently Asked Questions - Population